alihussainia/Py2Exe-Converter/README.md

 For `Linux Users`:

-Follow the two-step guide to easily convert your python scripts to executable files:
+Follow this guide to easily convert your python scripts to executable files:

 1. Install the `py2exe-converter` package using the below mentioned command:
 ```bash